gabi-man/Google_Clone/README.md

 # Google_Clone
 Google Clone Proyect
 Hi!
-This is little proyecto in HTML & CSS to replicate google.com from Platzi Course.
+This is a little proyecto in HTML & CSS to replicate google.com from Platzi Course.